 Google’s Market Share is decreasing

-Google will not admit it, but changes made to iOS, on Mobile in particular, is having quite significant effects on Google Search volumes.
+Google will not admit it, but changes being made to iOS, on Mobile in particular, are having significant effects on Google Search volumes.
 And that is just a beginning of it.
-Search volumes, and not just Google but any search engine such as Bing or Yahoo will continue to decrease.
+Search volumes, and not just Google but of any search engine such as Bing or Yahoo will continue to decrease.
 And why is that?
 That is because Apple is step-by-step creating its own search engine, intuitively built into their devices (iPhones and Macs) and without many users even realising about the shift taking place.
 It is a very smart strategy by Apple.
 Apple is, very quietly but undoubtedly taking users away from Google Search.
-Marketers will see over time significant decrease in Search traffic, and will be wondering how come Direct traffic is growing so fast.
-Growing Paid Search (PPC) volumes will be increasingly hard.
-Same with also SEO traffic.
-More generic and longer tail search queries will not be affected as much, but so called navigational queries or in other words brand search queries will see very strong decrease over time.
+Marketers will see over time significant decrease in Search traffic (Paid and Organic), and will be wondering how come their Direct traffic is growing so fast.
+Scaling your business using Paid Search (PPC) will be increasingly hard.
+More generic and longer tail search queries will not be affected as much, but so called navigational queries, brand search queries and informational queries (wiki etc.) will see strong decrease over time.

 So what changes is Apple implementing

-There are a number of changes being made by Apple and they all (to varying extends) are having negative impact on Search trends.
+There are a number of changes being made by Apple and they all (to varying extends) are having negative impact on Search volumes.

 1. Safari Autosuggested Websites